HaysonC/NEAT-PongBot/README.md

 The NEAT implementation is built on top of the neat-python package.
 A reference example can be found [here](https://github.com/NirajSawant136/Simple-AI-using-NEAT/tree/master).

-The configuration is written in `config-fc.txt` and the training is done using a modified version of the main game engine (`PongAIvsAi.py`) in `neat_ai.py`.
+The configuration is written in `config-fc.txt` and the training is done using a modified version of the main game engine (`PongAIvsAi.py`) in `sim.py`.
 The network is stored in `best_genome.pkl` and you can load it with the built in functions.

 For customized training (which is recommended), modify the config file (e.g. fitness threshold).

+> You should modify `neat_train.py` if you are using custom game env

 ## Dependencies